tuongphantrue/house-price-emailer/README.md

 split out by property type (house vs. apartment vs. land) the way giavang.org does for gold sellers.

+Because of that, this script pulls from **two independent sources** and treats them separately, so one site blocking scrapers or changing its markup doesn't take the whole email down - the same idea as the gold script's per-seller error handling, just applied across sources instead of sellers within one source:

+1. **Mogi.vn** ([gia-nha-dat](https://mogi.vn/gia-nha-dat)) - one blended
-The one source found that's server-rendered and table-shaped is Mogi.vn's [Giá nhà đất](https://mogi.vn/gia-nha-dat) page.
-It gives one **blended** average price/m² per district (houses + land together), with a month-over-month % change - not split into a separate "apartment" table.
+   average price/m² per district (house + land together), with a month-over-month % change.
+One page covers every Hanoi district.
+2. **Batdongsan.com.vn** - a min/max price/m² range for street-front
+   houses ("nhà mặt phố"), fetched one page per district, for the 12 main urban districts (outlying huyện don't appear to have this page type).

-Real per-district apartment breakdowns on other sites (batdongsan.com.vn, Mogi's own per-district detail pages) are either loaded via JavaScript after the page loads, or buried as prose inside SEO articles - neither is something a plain HTTP scraper can reliably read.
-If you find a clean source for that split, `parse_hanoi_table()` in the script is where to wire it in.
+Neither of these is an apartment-only table - a clean, scrapable, public source split out that way doesn't seem to exist (real per-district apartment breakdowns are loaded via JavaScript after the page loads, or buried as prose in SEO articles, neither of which a plain HTTP scraper can reliably read).
+If you find one, `parse_mogi` / `parse_batdongsan_district` in the script are where to wire in a third source.

+**If a run comes back with 0 rows for a source**, `fetch_page()` now prints diagnostics to the Action's log: the HTTP status code, response size, and whether the response looks like a JS/anti-bot challenge page (Cloudflare and similar) rather than real content.
+If that happens, check the log and share it back - that tells us whether it's a markup change (fixable by adjusting the parser) or the site blocking scripted requests entirely (which would need a different fetching approach, e.g. a headless browser, which GitHub Actions' free runners aren't well suited to).

 Also worth knowing: unlike gold, this data does not update every 30 minutes - Mogi appears to refresh it roughly monthly.
 Running the workflow